-FlashInvaders and Pokémon Go encourage you to explore and interact with the world around you.
+FlashInvaders, Pokémon Go, and Geocaching encourage you to explore and interact with the world around you.

 If you travel a lot – and especially if you travel continuously like we do – a little bit of downtime is inevitable.
 Not to worry!
-There are two fun games you can play on your phone as you travel the world that will let you explore and interact with each new place.
+There are three fun games you can play on your phone as you travel the world that will encourage you to explore and interact with each new place.
 Plus, you can get lots of steps while you play!
-Download these two phone games for world travel and get started on your adventure!
+Download these three phone games for world travel today and get started on your adventure!

 Technical Requirements